danwing/settle-requirements/draft-wing-settle-requirements.md

 certificates for those servers is difficult for a variety of reasons.

-This document explores requirements for authenticating local servers without relying on PKIX certificates.
+This document explores requirements for authenticating local servers.

 --- middle

 # Introduction

-Servers on local networks have historically used and encouraged unencrypted communications -- printers, routers, network attached storage (NAS).
-However, browsers disadvantage unencrypted communications (e.g., {{not-secure}}, {{sec-context}}) which increases importance of a secure context (HTTPS) to local domains.
+Servers on local networks have historically settled for unencrypted communications -- printers, routers, network attached storage (NAS).
+However, with the advent of HTTPS everywhere {{eveywhere}}, browsers disadvantage unencrypted communications (e.g., {{not-secure}}, {{sec-context}}).
+This increases importance of a secure context (HTTPS) to local domains.

+In addition, it is recognized that home networks are not (and perhaps have never been) the idyllic secure gardens that many think they are.
+There are persistent threats in the home due to malware on devices within the home, as well as malware that might arrive on guest devices.
+Most home networks have little protection against various kinds of (layer-2) spoofing attacks, which means that active on-path attacks (MITM) must be assumed.
+Securing the administrative and regular connections within the home network would result in significant security gains for all devices in the home.

 Today, a secure context is obtained with a PKIX certificate ({{?RFC5280}}) signed by a Certification Authority (CA) that is trusted by the client.

-However, servers on a local network cannot easily get PKIX certificates signed by a Certification Authority because of their firewall or NAT (to prove domain ownership), lack of domain name delegation, and need for ongoing certificate renewal.
+However, servers on a local network cannot easily get PKIX certificates signed by a Certification Authority because: they are not directly reachable from the outside (due to firewall or NAPT), lack of domain name delegation, and need for ongoing certificate renewal.

 The problem has been well recognized since about 2017 and several proposals have been suggested to solve this problem, each with their